Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 Another, highly promising source of information for modelling cross-lingual variation can be found in the field of Linguistic Typology.
 This discipline aims to systematically compare and document the world's languages based on the empirical observation of their variation with respect to cross-lingual benchmarks \cite{comrie1989language,croft2002typology}.
 Research efforts in this field have resulted in large typological databases, e.g. most prominently the World Atlas of Language Structures (WALS) \citep{wals-2013}.
 Such databases can serve as a source of guidance for feature choice, algorithm design, and data selection or generation in multilingual NLP.

 Previous surveys on this topic have covered earlier research integrating typological knowledge into NLP \citep{o2016survey,bender2016linguistic}, however, there is still no consensus on the general effectiveness of this approach.
-For instance, \citet{sproat2016language} has argued that data-driven machine learning should not need to commit to any assumptions about categorical and manually-defined language types as defined in typological databases.
+For instance, \citet{sproat2016language} has argued that data-driven machine learning should not need to commit to any assumptions about categorical and manually defined language types as defined in typological databases.

-In this paper, we will provide an extensive survey of typologically-informed NLP methods to date, including the more recent neural approaches not previously surveyed in this area.
-We will consider the impact of typological (including both structural and semantic) information on system performance and will discuss the optimal sources for such information.
+In this paper, we provide an extensive survey of typologically informed NLP methods to date, including the more recent neural approaches not previously surveyed in this area.
+We consider the impact of typological (including both structural and semantic) information on system performance and discuss the optimal sources for such information.
 Traditionally, typological information has been obtained from hand-crafted databases and, therefore, it tends to be coarse-grained and incomplete.
 Recent research has focused on inferring typological information automatically from multilingual data \citep[\textit{inter alia}]{asgari2017past}, with the specific purpose of obtaining a more complete and finer-grained set of feature values.
-We will survey these techniques and will discuss ways to integrate their predictions into the current NLP algorithms.
+We survey these techniques and discuss ways to integrate their predictions into the current NLP algorithms.
 To the best of our knowledge, this has not yet been covered in the existing literature.

-In short, the key questions our paper addresses can be summarized as follows: i) Which NLP tasks and applications can benefit from typology?; (ii) Which typological features are relevant for this and which of them have proved the most useful?; (iii) Which methods have been proposed to incorporate typological information in NLP systems?; iv) Can data-driven typological information provide a viable alternative to the use of typological databases in NLP?
+In short, the key questions our paper addresses can be summarized as follows: (i) Which NLP tasks and applications can benefit from typology? (ii) What are the advantages and limitations of currently available typological databases?
+Can data-driven inference of typological features offer an alternative source of information? (iii) Which methods have been proposed to incorporate typological information in NLP systems, and how should such information be encoded? (iv) To what extent does the performance of typology-savvy methods surpass typology-agnostic baselines?
+How does typology compare to other criteria of language classification, such as genealogy? (v) How can typology be harnessed for data selection, rule-based systems, and model interpretation?